 There is an infinite variety of Games that people set up.
 If you are interested in this concept, I would recommend you to read a great book by Eric Berne «Games People Play».

-Usually, we unconsciously look for people, who would be willing to play our particular type of Game.
-The game always includes a Switch – a moment, when players experience that something unexpected and uncomfortable has happened.
+Usually we unconsciously look for people, who would be willing to play our particular type of Game.
+Game always includes a Switch – a moment, when players experience that something unexpected and uncomfortable has happened.
 People play Games outside awareness.